biodatageeks/sequila/docs/source/modules/coverage/coverage.rst

 Functional Parameters
 ######################
-bdg_coverage function takes four parameters.
+coverage function takes four parameters.
 First one is table name (with aligned reads), second one is sample identifier.
 The remaining two are described below.

 result - choose coverage result type